ADAM-Development/ADAM_Documentation/biogas.md

 <img src="Pictures\biogas_case_study\biogas_p_graph.png">

 <p>
     In our system, the supply nodes are CAFOs which supply manure to the technology sites.
 The technology sites then process the manure into digestate and electricity.
-In order to simplify the system, we only used data from a small subarea of Wisconsin, and we consolidated the electricity demand into a single point located at Milwaukee, WI; this allows us to greatly reduce the number of nodes, and the solver will then be able to find a solution quickly.
+In order to simplify the system, we only used data from a small subarea of Wisconsin, consolidated the electricity demand into a single point located at Milwaukee, WI; this allows us to greatly reduce the number of nodes, and the solver will then be able to find a solution quickly.
+Additionally, we assumed that all of the technology sites are already built.
+This removes the investment cost barrier and allows us to see only the effect of the policy.
 </p>

 <h2>Old Policy</h2>